ValveSoftware/GameNetworkingSockets/README.md

 "steam" in their name.
 But *Steam is not needed*.
 If you don't make games or aren't on Steam, feel free to use this code for whatever purpose you want.

-The reason for "Steam" in the names is that this provides a subset of the functionality of the API with the same name in the Steamworks SDK.
+The reason for "Steam" being in the names of files is that this provides a subset of the functionality of the API with the same name in the Steamworks SDK.
 Our main reason for releasing this code is so that developers won't have any hesitation coding to the API in the Steamworks SDK.
 On Steam, you will link against the